IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 ```

-### 5. Equipment Attribute Table
+### 5. Operation Table

-This section outlines the process of adding new entries or modifying existing records within the Equipment Attribute table using the dedicated API endpoint.
+This section outlines the process of adding new entries or modifying existing records within the Operation table using the dedicated API endpoint.

-**Equipment Attribute POST Endpoint**
+**Operation POST Endpoint**

-`POST` api/v1/equipmentattribute
+`POST` api/v1/operation

 > Example Request & JSON Input Body